ChrstphrHll/npc_gen/students/Rjanna Eroan.md

 ---
 ### Description
 - 1st year Tiefling Paladin in Fiesn
-- straight white hair that's done up in a top knot, Pale Brown eyes, and Pale Blue skin
+- short wavy violet hair that's wild, Pale Brown eyes, and Pale Blue skin
 - Is Sentimental and Procrastinating, and has Stoicism as their ideal

 ### Organizations